 Once the NVIDIA Control Panel is selected, it will open in a new window in which you have to click on the Desktop tab.
 It displays a menu in which you must select this option: Add “Run with graphics processor” in the context menu.

 Enabling this function will add a new option to the Windows context menu: Run with Graphics Processor.
 So from now on we can close the control panel window and then right click on the application that you want to run with NVIDIA video card.

-This will bring up a menu where you have to click on the option: Run with graphics processor.
-This will bring up a submenu in which you have to specify the option: High Performance NVIDIA Processor.
+This will bring up a menu where you have to click on the option: Run with a graphics processor.
+This will bring up a submenu in which you have to specify the option: High-Performance NVIDIA Processor.